pete1130/chefspert-user/README.md

-# Chefspert - Users's Portal
+# Chefspert - User's Portal

 **Purpose of the app:**
-This app is for the user's portal to purchase the selected dishes that are offered.
+This app is for the user's portal in order to purchase the selected dishes that are offered.

 **Features and how to use the app:**